Uberspace/lab/source/guide_graphhopper.rst

   A map of Berlin will be used as an example.
   Please replace the map names according to your needs.
-  Choose small maps in oder to not overuse the shared resources.
+  Choose small maps in order to not overuse the shared resources.

 ::